Museums and Schools Programme

 The Isle of Wight Cultural Education Partnership

-The Cultural Education Partnership is a cooperative group of museums, schools and cultural organizations working to enable young people to access the cultural opportunities on the Isle of Wight.
+The Cultural Education Partnership is a cooperative group of museums, schools and cultural organizations.
+We work to enable young people to access the cultural opportunities on the Isle of Wight.
 Visit the website to find out more Cultural Education Partnership.